zkc3783/dream-share-discover/README.md

 Stay tuned for updates, announcements, and exciting news about our projects!

+### **20240305 Portuguese members WANTED!**

+Welcome, Portuguese Team Members!

+Dear potential team members from Portugal,

+We extend a warm welcome to you as we embark on this exciting journey together.
+Your expertise and perspective will enrich our team and contribute to the success of our project.
+Join us as we explore new horizons and create something remarkable.

+Welcome aboard!

+Best regards,

+Paul, Frank, Steven, Jason.

+### 20240305 Congrats on our teammate - Steven's birthday!!

+We have a lot of fun in T-SHOW Changchun!
+Click * [**here**](./DAILY.md) for more details.

 ## Category

 Here you can find the main areas of our project documentation: